jpillora/js-play/README.md

 * Uses web workers
     * Secure – code can't escape the worker sandbox
     * Timeouts – scripts have a 30 second timeout to solve the halting problem
+* Share semi-realtime updatable scripts
+* External scripts with `importScripts("https://<url>")`
+* Add a `debugger` statement to pause execution in Dev Tools
 * CoffeeScript mode (Yes I know, this is a very old project)
-* Share scripts using Firebase
-* External scripts with `importScripts("https://<url>")`

 ### Todo

 * Convert source to plain JavaScript, HTML, CSS
 * Pre-defined list of custom scripts
 * Login to Github and create/update gists
-* Share should use an operational transform
+* Share could be more realtime using operational transforms
 * Get a more memorable domain name (Email me your domain transfer code and I'll swap it out :smile:)

 ### Notes